01-edu/public/doc/create-steps.md

 # How to create onboarding steps

 ## Usage
-This documentation explains how to create steps in your onboarding.
+> This documentation explains how to create steps in your onboarding.
 2 kind of steps can be generated in a modular way:
-* forms
+> * forms
-* documents to sign
+> * documents to sign

-These steps are used for the "sign up" phase, and for the administrative part of the onboarding.
+These steps are used for the "sign up" phase, and for the "administrative" part of the onboarding.

 ## Description & examples
 The sign up phase and the administration part of the onboarding are related to major objects in the admin. all the steps for each of these two sections are children of these two big objects, that you can create, update, or delete, and order as you wish.
-The objects contained in the sign up phase are object of type "sign up".
+* The objects contained in the sign up phase are object of type **sign up**.
-The objects contained in the administration part of the onboarding phase are object of type "onboarding".
+* The objects contained in the administration part of the onboarding phase are object of type **onboarding**.

 ### Relate a step to a major object
 Every step is related to the major object you want to costum as a child.
 To create a child, you must:
-1. Create a new object for your step in the admin (in Admin > "Add new object")
+1. Create a new object for your step in the admin (in *Admin* > *Add new object*)
    <img width="664" alt="Capture d’écran 2019-04-22 à 15 57 37" src="https://user-images.githubusercontent.com/35296671/56507169-6505a500-6518-11e9-89bb-04c7fd9b41ca.png">
    <img width="450" alt="Capture d’écran 2019-04-22 à 15 58 21" src="https://user-images.githubusercontent.com/35296671/56507180-6afb8600-6518-11e9-97a5-4dcff8f0a069.png">
    * The title of your object will be the title displayed for the step you're creating.
 Use a intellegible title for your user.